-# Science Fun: From the cost of invasive species to CIRAD's wood collection
+# Science Has Fun: From the Cost of Invasive Species to CIRAD’s Wood Library

-Welcome to La Science s’aMuse, the science program co-produced by UM and Divergence-FM, which takes you on a cruise through the Muse laboratory archipelago.
-This week, Jean-Michel Salles, economist at CEE-M, and Rodolphe Gozlan fromIsem talk to us about the cost of invasive species.
-In the second part of the program, Patrick Langbour gives us a tour of the CIRAD xylotheque.
+Welcome to *La Science s’aMuse*, the science show co-produced by UM and Divergence-FM, which takes you on a tour of the Muse laboratory complex.
+This week, Jean-Michel Salles, an economist at CEE-M, and Rodolphe Gozlan fromISEM discuss the cost of invasive species.
+In the second half of the show, Patrick Langbour gives us a tour of CIRAD’s xylotheque.

-And I hope you enjoyed the long weekend.
+And I hope this long weekend did you some good.
 Did you catch that faint scent?
-The scent of longer days, warmer sunshine, and sizzling barbecues.
+The scent of days getting longer, the sun warming up, and barbecues sizzling away.
 Summer, right?
-Soon it will be time for swimming, vacations, and of course, the inevitable ballet of new tourists in Palavas deserting the terraces when, at 7 p.m. sharp, a squadron of tiger mosquitoes attacks them.
+Soon it’ll be time for swimming, vacations, and of course: the inevitable spectacle of new tourists in Palavas fleeing the terraces in a panic when, at 7 p.m. sharp, a swarm of tiger mosquitoes attacks them.
 Does that make you laugh?
 Me too.
-But the other story is that of the restaurant owner, for whom the worst bite will undoubtedly be the impact of these pesky creatures on his bottom line.
-And the bill may be much higher than we think.
+But the other story is that of the restaurant owner for whom the worst sting will undoubtedly be the impact of these pesky bugs on his bottom line.
+And the bill might be much steeper than we think.

-For the first time, scientists from the CNRS, IRD, and National Museum of Natural History have just released the most comprehensive estimate ever made of the costs incurred by invasive alien species.
-And brace yourselves, because once again, the figures are staggering: they amount to nearly $1.3 trillion over a 40-year period.
+For the first time, scientists from the CNRS, the IRD, and the National Museum of Natural History have just released the most comprehensive estimate ever of the costs caused by invasive alien species.
+And brace yourselves, because here’s another stinger: those costs are estimated to reach nearly $1.3 trillion over the course of 40 years.
 Their study was published in the prestigious journal Nature on March 31.
 Our guests today are co-authors of this paper.
-The first is with us in the studio, Jean-Michel Salles, an economist at CEE-M (Center for Environmental Economics, Montpellier).
-He specializes in environmental economics and biodiversity economics.
-The second is with us by phone, Rodolphe Gozlan, an ecologist atISEM (Institute of Evolutionary Sciences).
+The first is with us in the studio: Jean-Michel Salles is an economist at CEE-M (Center for Environmental Economics, Montpellier).
+He specializes in environmental economics and the economics of biodiversity.
+The second is with us by phone: Rodolphe Gozlan, an ecologist atISEM (Institute of Evolutionary Sciences).

 - Read the CNRS press release

-- More news from Franck Courchamp and his colleagues: Does science only speak English?
+- Another article by Franck Courchamp and his colleagues: Is science spoken only in English?

 - Press articles: